pixelyunicorn/2019-website-portfolio/_work/03-Everfree-Northwest-f9c137a6-fc71-4910-8caa-ffa3a993666f.md

 tagline: For Pegasi, By Unicorns!
 description: Creative direction and website for a major fan convention
-lead: Seattle's My Little Pony convention, <strong>Everfree Northwest</strong>, reached out to partner with me to develop and launch a site for their 2018 convention.
+lead: Seattle's My Little Pony convention, <strong>Everfree Northwest</strong>, reached out to me to develop and launch a site for their 2018 convention.
 This family-friendly event brings together fans of the <em>My Little Pony</em> franchise from around the world to share their passion for ponies, featuring show VIPs, hundreds of events, concerts, an artist alley, and more.

 tags: [ design, dev, cutie, unicorns, website, 2018 ]
 deliverables: [ Frontend, Backend, CMS, Design ]